Summer means new ground for little feet to cover. Whether it's sand, water, dirt, or grass, kids will be busy running

 As a mom with three girls, I know it's hard not to buy all of the cute shoes that are out for summer!
-However, in order to prevent tripping and maintain good contact with the footbed of the shoe to improve support, it is best to avoid flip-flop type of sandals unless they have a built in arch support..
+However, in order to prevent tripping and to maintain good contact with the footbed of the shoe to improve support, it is best to avoid flip-flop type of sandals unless they have a built in arch support.

 Flip-flops, as I have previously discussed in another blog, can lead to problems including stubbed toes, broken toes, blisters, arch and heel pain, tendinitis and sprained ankles.

 Flip-flops do not offer kids enough protection or support for daily wear.
 They are fine for brief periods of time at the pool or beach.
 I see many children with foot pain after a long summer of walking barefoot or wearing unsupported sandals as well as injured toes and feet from sandals and flip-flops that lack protection.

 Barefoot is not a good alternative!
 We live in a concrete jungle.
 Puncture wounds can really ruin a summer vacation!

 Shoes to consider:

 There are better alternative to your traditional flip flop.
 Sport-style sandals offer more coverage and support than flip-flops and are also a better choice than open-toed sandals for balance and support.

 Crocs can be an option if worn correctly.
 Crocs tend to be worn loose on the foot and therefore offer less support and stability.
-However, when they fit snug, they do offer good flex of the sole as well as being closed-toe and having a back strap.
+However, when they fit snug, they can offer good flex of the sole as well as being closed-toe and having a back strap.

 Shoes for toddlers: